 The corporation is a business entity that is responsible for driving a significant portion of the country’s capital and, along with small businesses, forms the bedrock of the Canadian economy.
-As increasing personal and corporate wealth through the issuance of shares is a concept that our clients often inquire about, we have decided to bring all our knowledge on this topic in one place for our readers’ easy access.
+As increasing personal and corporate wealth through the issuance of shares is a concept that our clients often inquire about, we have decided to bring you a complete guide to shareholder agreements and shares for our readers’ easy access.

 We will begin with a series of articles on the basics and fundamentals: What is a shareholder’s agreement, what are some of the basic clauses that one should consider including in the shareholder’s agreement, and what are the different types of shares that will dictate decision making powers, both with respect to how a corporation is run and how a corporation’s wealth is distributed.